bew030/baseball-project/project-planning.md

 # What is the performance difference for a baseball player before and after an injury?
 _More specifics: which position (better/worse), which league(better/worse), which team(better/worse)_

 # hi

-testing testing
-testing branch
-testing testing
+This is what I think should be included, but I'll write it in my own branch.